TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-24-how-to-write-custom-fixer-for-php-cs-fixer-24.md

 ---
 id: 47
 layout: post
-title: "How to Write Custom Fixer for PHP-CS-Fixer 2.4"
+title: "How to Write Custom Fixer for PHP CS Fixer 2.4"
 perex: '''
     You already know <a href="/blog/2017/07/17/how-to-write-custom-sniff-for-code-sniffer-3/">how coding standard tools work with tokens and how to write a Sniff</a>.
      <br><br>
-     Today we'll explore a bit younger tool - <a href="https://github.com/friendsofphp/php-cs-fixer">PHP-CS-Fixer</a> and we get <strong>from only finding the smelly spot to fixing it</strong>.
+     Today we'll explore a bit younger tool - <a href="https://github.com/FriendsOfPHP/PHP-CS-Fixer">PHP CS Fixer</a> and we get <strong>from only finding the smelly spot to fixing it</strong>.
 '''
 related_posts: [48, 46, 37]
 tweet: "How to Write Custom Fixer for #phpcsfixer"